YukiSkyex0/Struggle-Bus-Channel-Docs/docs/subs/Subwall.rst

 How Do I Get on The Subwall?
 ----------------------------

 Have an active subscription and you're name goes on the wall!
 Gift sub, Prime Sub, Tier Sub it doesn't matter!
-As long a
+For as long as your sub is active you're name will be on the wall.

 Do I Get to Pick The Colour?
 ----------------------------